-To disable a style, click Styles > ▼ > Disable on the Styles page.
+To disable a style, click Styles > ▼ > Disable in the desired Post style box on the Styles page.

-When creating new posts, the disabled styles will not appear in the list, but if the post was initially created in a disabled styles, the post can be edited in this style.
+When creating new posts, the disabled styles will not appear in the list.
+However, if post was initially created in a disabled styles, it can still be edited in this style.

-You can change the names of styles that you named.
-Names of pre-made styles can’t be changed.
+You can change the names of styles that you created.
+Names of pre-made styles can’t be changed unless they are duplicated.

 Can I use custom CSS to change styles?

 Yes, you can.
-In order to do this, click the Custom CSS link at the bottom of the left panel of the Style Manager.
+In order to do this, click the Custom CSS link in the bottom left panel of the Style Manager.
 In the pop-up window you can enter the CSS-code.